MaciekNalepa/analyst/README.md

 - managing competition rankings
 - storing competition data

-The BPMN model describes the business reality of the process, while the UML models will describe the information system required to support and operate it.
+The BPMN model describes the business reality of the process, while the UML models will describe the information system required to support and operate it.<br><br>

 ***